HugoDaniel/hugodaniel.com/content/posts/2021-03-24-infinite-grid-with-just-one-square.md

 An infinite grid needs to have at least enough squares to fill the whole screen, plus padding of one row and one column to accommodate the grid's panning.

-The exact number depends on the square size.
-With a 16x16 pixels size square, at least ~8300 instances are needed to cover a 1920x1080 pixels canvas ((1920 / 16) * (1080 / 16) + padding[1920 /16 +1080/16]).
+The exact number depends on both the square size and screen size.
+With a 16x16 pixels sized square, at least ~8300 instances are needed to cover a 1920x1080 pixels canvas ((1920 / 16) * (1080 / 16) + padding[1920 /16 +1080/16]).

 A common approach to make it look infinite is to adjust its x and y position to be `size - pan % size`  when moving the grid.

-I tried many variations of this modulo and division approaches in the past "with varying degrees of success" (failure).
+I tried many variations of this _modulo and division_ approaches in the past "with varying degrees of success" (read: failure ☠️).
-Either precision errors started showing in some grid transformations (zooming, rotation, etc.), or subtle flickering would appear because of minor miscalculations that would then get emphasized with the conversion between the JavaScript 64bit floats and the GPU 32bit floats, or squares would disappear.
+Either precision errors started showing in some grid transformations (zooming, rotation, etc.)🔥, or subtle flickering would appear because of minor miscalculations ؇ that would then get emphasized with the conversion between the JavaScript 64bit floats and the GPU 32bit floats, or 🙈 squares would disappear.

-So nothing unusual, just another day with my code.
+So nothing unusual, just another day with my code 🤯.

 Scrap all that.
 In the end, the best approach for an infinite grid that these two neurons could muster is more straightforward than those modulo and margin square adjustments.
 It goes like this: